Current Work

 In May 2025, the US DOJ withdrew its Consent Decree for policing reforms.
 Anticipating this result, CLOUT secured the following commitments from Mayor Greenberg at our Nehemiah Action in April 2025: 1) to implement the Consent Decree reforms, 2) to hire an independent monitor, and 3) to establish community oversight.

-So far, a plan for the city's self-imposed Consent Decree has been released, the hiring process for the monitor is underway, and a "Community Safety Commission" (including a representative from CLOUT) has been formed.
+So far, a plan for the city's self-imposed Consent Decree has been released, an independent monitor has been hired, and a "Community Safety Commission" (including a representative from CLOUT) has been formed.
 The Commission will monitor both the Consent Decree reforms as well as the Safe Louisville plan to reduce violent crime.
 CLOUT will continue to track implementation of these reforms for years to come.